OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

       - Include the threats regarding data poisoning
       - Include the threats regarding train/test data leak if the data is sensitive

-    Else, if you don’t train or finetune the model:
+    Else, if you don’t train or fine tune the model:
       - Ignore the development-time threats, with the exception of supply chain management: make sure the model you obtain is not manipulated, and genuine
       - Ignore the confidentiality of train data threats
       - Ignore the confidentiality of model IP threats
       - Ignore the data poisoning threat
       - Ignore development-time controls (e.g. filtering sensitive training data)

-    These are the responsbilities of the model maker, but be aware you may be effected by the unwanted results.
+    These are the responsibilities of the model maker, but be aware you may be effected by the unwanted results.
 The maker may take the blame for any issue, which would take care of confidentiality issues, but you would suffer effectively from any manipulated model behaviour.

     If your train data is not sensitive: ignore the confidentiality of train data threats.
-A special case is the threat of _membership inference_: this threat only applies when the **fact** that a person was part of the training set is harmful information about the person, for example when the trainset consists of criminals and their history to predict criminal careers: membership of that set gives away the person is a convicted or aledged criminal.
+A special case is the threat of _membership inference_: this threat only applies when the **fact** that a person was part of the training set is harmful information about the person, for example when the training set consists of criminals and their history to predict criminal careers: membership of that set gives away the person is a convicted or alleged criminal.

     If your model is a GenAI model, ignore the following threats: evasion, model inversion.
 Also ignore prompt injection and insecure output handling if your GenAI model is NOT an LLM